groverush/My-Emoji-Site/README.md

 This is my personalize emoji site from Scrimba.

-I built from scratch and i give it my own style and remove input button.
+I built it from scratch and i give it my own style and remove input button.